 After running for a seat on Knox County Commission, Piper landed a spot as WATE-TV’s (ABC affiliate) political contributor, appearing weekly on Tennessee this Week and providing commentary on current news and events.

 Piper’s energy expertise led her to launch the Tennessee Advanced Energy Business Council (a 501(c)(3) organization) in 2014 and currently serves as the Executive Director, while Piper Communications provides organization management.
 The organization champions advanced energy as an economic development and job creation strategy.

-In fact, “balance” is the perfect word to describe her work in communications and what she calls “bridge building.”
-Being forward-thinking enables Piper Communications to establish clear lines of communication with people who have diverse backgrounds, goals, agendas, and political affiliations.
+Over the years, Piper Communications has had the pleasure of working with clients to promote innovative technologies and advanced energy initiatives, projects and policy in Tennessee, the southeast region and country.
+Balance is the perfect word to describe Piper’s work in communications and what she calls “bridge building.”
+Being forward-thinking enables Piper Communications to establish clear lines of communication with people of diverse backgrounds, goals, agendas and political affiliations.

-Piper enjoys watching UT sports and Red Wings hockey, keeping up on the latest news and current events and going for walks in her Holston Hills neighborhood.
-On early mornings these days, you’ll find her at CrossFit Ktown instead of a swimming pool.
+She lives in East Knoxville with her husband Barry Armstrong, their three children and formally feral cat, Frieda.
+When she’s not working, Piper enjoys watching UT sports and Red Wings hockey, keeping up on the latest news and current events and going for walks in her Holston Hills neighborhood.
+On early mornings these days, you’ll find her at South Landing CrossFit instead of a swimming pool.

-Learn more about our President!
-Piper was also recently featured on Hallerin Hilton Hill’s “Anything is Possible” TV show.
+To learn more about Piper, watch this video, where she was featured on Hallerin Hilton Hill’s show, “Anything is Possible.”